MicrosoftDocs/azure-dev-docs/java/java-get-started-with-logzio.md

 ms.author: judubois
 ---

-# Tutorial: Getting started with monitoring and logging using Logz.io for Java projects running on Azure
+# Tutorial: Getting started with monitoring and logging using Logz.io for Java apps running on Azure

 This tutorial shows you how to configure a classical Java application to send logs to the [Logz.io](https://logz.io/) service for ingestion and analysis.
 Logz.io provides a full monitoring solution based on Elasticsearch/Logstash/Kibana (ELK) and Grafana.